Azure-Samples/ms-identity-java-daemon/README.md

 ### Step 2:  Register the sample with your Azure Active Directory tenant

-There is one project in this sample.
-To register it:
+To register the project, you can:

-- follow the steps [Step 2: Register the sample with your Azure Active Directory tenant](#step-2-register-the-sample-with-your-azure-active-directory-tenant) and [Step 3:  Configure the sample to use your Azure AD tenant](#choose-the-azure-ad-tenant-where-you-want-to-create-your-applications)
+- either follow the steps [Step 2: Register the sample with your Azure Active Directory tenant](#step-2-register-the-sample-with-your-azure-active-directory-tenant) and [Step 3:  Configure the sample to use your Azure AD tenant](#choose-the-azure-ad-tenant-where-you-want-to-create-your-applications)
+- or use PowerShell scripts that:
+  - **automatically** create for you the Azure AD applications and related objects (passwords, permissions, dependencies)
+  - modify the projects' configuration files.

+If you want to use this automation, read the instructions in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md)
+Please note that the configuration of your code (Step 3) still needs to be done manually.

 #### Choose the Azure AD tenant where you want to create your applications